johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 We've now seen how to lint Bicep in GitHub Actions with both the Azure CLI and the Bicep CLI.
 We can do the same in Azure Pipelines; but only the Azure CLI approach (as I'm not sure if there's a `setup-bicep` equivalent for Azure Pipelines).

 How you want to surface the results in Azure Pipelines is up to you.
-You could surface into the scans part of Azure Pipelines or into tests.
+You could surface into the "Scans" portion of Azure Pipelines UI or into "Tests".
 I'll show you how to do both.

-### Surface the results in the scans part of Azure Pipelines
+### Surface the results in Scans

 To surface the results in the scans part of Azure Pipelines you need to publish the SARIF file as a build artifact.
 You can do that like so: